 Head-on collision

-The highest risk would be a car crash.
+The highest risk of a fire happening to your vehicle is during a crash.
 Even if you don’t have leakage before the accident happens, the collision would be powerful enough to damage internal components that could cause fluids to pour out from their respective systems.
 A spark in the damaged electrical circuit is enough recipe for a burning car.

 Latest Features